Also called quadriplegia, it results from a severe spinal cord injury.

-Treatment for the condition consists of curing the spinal cord injury or any other condition that may have caused the problem.
+Treatment for the condition consists of curing the spinal cord injury or any other disease that may have caused the problem.

-While the spinal cord injury is being treated, the patient is kept immobilized by using special equipment that helps prevent further injury.
+While the spinal cord injury is being treated, the patient is kept immobilized by using special equipment that helps prevent further damage.

 Doctors work to stabilize blood pressure, heart rate, and general health.

 A doctor might use intubation to make breathing easier.
 Intubation involves inserting a flexible tube that carries oxygen down a patient’s throat.